 Table 1-Galios Field for GF4

 For a given GFqm there are many prime polynomials of degree m, as we wish to generate pseduo random binary values for the reference signal.
 Hence the same polynomial will generate the same pseduo random value at the transmitter and the receiver.
-Therefore it is desirable to generate gX such that its filed X is a primitive element (where a primitive element is a nonzero element of GFq) and thus generating a primitive polynomial.
+Therefore it is desirable to generate gX such that its field X is a primitive element (where a primitive element is a nonzero element of GFq) and thus generating a primitive polynomial.

 The polynomial denoted by G= x7+x2+1= 1 0 0 0 0 1 1 is implemented in the form of the LFSR shown in Figure 1, and therefore will produce a M sequence of pseudo random binary values where for a balance M-sequence the number of binary value 1’s is one greater than the number of binary 0’s generated by the M-sequence.